 He has been a Basic Surgical Skills tutor for the Royal College of Surgeons

-Nigel is listed in Who's Who - from whom he has recieved an Hippocrates award for excellence in the field of medicine, has been voted Trainer of the Year for the Wessex region twice and has been a finalist twice in the NHS Shine Awards as Inspiring Educator of the Year.
+Nigel was awarded Honorary Fellowship of the British Orthopaedic Association (the highest award in British Trauma & Orthopaedics) in 2023.
+He is listed in Who's Who - from whom he has recieved an Hippocrates award for excellence in the field of medicine, has been voted Trainer of the Year for the Wessex region twice and has been a finalist twice in the NHS Shine Awards as Inspiring Educator of the Year.
 He has published and presented widely including addressing the UN General Assembly in 2020, the WHO & ICRC on superfluous and unnecessary injuries in conflict.

 He is married with four rugby playing and skiing sons.